Shwabbaa/cryptopack-docs/docs/source/items.rst

 This section covers held items (mostly weapons).

-For an item to function in CryptoPack, it must be renamed to contain specific text (which is listed below).
-You can use the /itemname command to rename items without cost,

 Universal Tools
 -------------
 These are **special** tools which can be applied to any tool type (swords, pickaxe, axes, shovels, hoes, and the trident)